Middlewich Eastern Bypass (MEB)

 Cheshire East Council has been working since 2015 to develop options for a bypass which will reduce traffic congestion in the town centre whilst supporting employment and housing growth in the area as a whole.

-Should this be successful we expect to start construction of the scheme in Summer 2020, with the road open to traffic by Winter 2021.
+The target date to start construction of this scheme is summer 2020 with the road open to traffic by winter 2021.

 Please submit any further queries by emailing the Council at email@example.com.